 The isolators work in a similar way to car suspension, which allows a car to travel over rough ground without the occupants of the car getting thrown around.

 Base isolation technology can make medium-rise masonry (stone or brick) or reinforced concrete structures capable of withstanding earthquakes, protecting them and their occupants from major damage or injury.
-It is not suitable for all types of structures and is designed for hard soil, not soft.
+It is not suitable for all types of structures such as taller buildings, as base isolators have a limited ability to cope with tension, meaning a taller building could overturn or topple during an earthquake.
+The building site will also be an important consideration when looking at base isolator use, for example, there may not be sufficient space to incorporate a moat around the building.
+Furthermore, base isolation is designed for hard soil, not soft.

 How are base isolators constructed?

 Lead rubber bearings were developed as base isolators in the 1970s.
 They consist of three basic components – a lead plug, rubber and steel, which are generally placed in layers.